 The burns and lochs are not stocked and the lack of fish farms in the western watershed of the islands has kept the gene pool pure.
 According to local rumour, that the gene pool is so pure it can be traced back to the ice age.

-With 15% of the UK freshwater surface area on the islands, there is plenty of choice for the keen fly fisherman, from sandy machair lochs to peaty hill lochs an hour’s walk into the hills.
-South Uist Fishing welcomes and caters for all levels of fishing ability, from the beginner who would like help and support to the seasoned fisherman who knows what he wants and why.
+With 15% of the UK freshwater surface area on the Islands, there is plenty of choice for the keen fly fisherman, from sandy machair lochs to peaty hill lochs an hours walk into the stunning hills on the East side.
+South Uist Fishing welcomes and caters for all levels of fly fishing ability, from beginner who would like a bit of extra help and support to the seasoned fisherman.